-- 124. This does not mean that one may not have a legitimate discussion on the nature of final Nibbāna, only that one has to be very careful not to be 'taken in' by sakkāya-diṭṭhi.
-Indeed, one should keep in mind that no matter how hard one tries, there will always be a minimum degree of distortion of reality until sakkāya-diṭṭhi is abandoned. - 125.
-The view of personal identity will tend to give rise either to an eternalist outlook or to an annihilationist one, since these are the two most obvious destinies of a permanent self.
-In fact, the commentary relates the above questions to eternalism and annihilationism (Mp III 150, 15). - 126.
-When the illusion is seen for what it is, not only does one abandon the idea of a solid core, one also sees that the idea of ownership is an illusion.
-In this way the entire saṃsāra has lost whatever value it may previously have had. - 127.
-They are beside the point only in so far as it is cessation that is the true goal.
+124 This does not mean that one may not have a legitimate discussion on the nature of final Nibbāna, only that one has to be very careful not to be 'taken in' by sakkāya-diṭṭhi.
+Indeed, one should keep in mind that no matter how hard one tries, there will always be a minimum degree of distortion of reality until sakkāya-diṭṭhi is abandoned.

+125 The view of personal identity will tend to give rise either to an eternalist outlook or to an annihilationist one, since these are the two most obvious destinies of a permanent self.
+In fact, the commentary relates the above questions to eternalism and annihilationism (Mp III 150, 15).

+126 When the illusion is seen for what it is, not only does one abandon the idea of a solid core, one also sees that the idea of ownership is an illusion.
+In this way the entire saṃsāra has lost whatever value it may previously have had.

+127 They are beside the point only in so far as it is cessation that is the true goal.
 A debate about final Nibbāna is still useful to the extent that it makes this clear.
 And, given the discussion so far, it is useful for pointing out that postulating anything additional to mere cessation does not make good sense and for showing that seeing final Nibbāna as a 'state' may prove obstructive to achieving one's goal.
 The concern over 'is there not anything else?' relates to annihilationism (again, see Mp III 150, 15), and I have argued that cessation is different from the annihilation of a permanent self.

-tion of suffering' (SN III 119). $^{128}$ And since suffering is coterminous with saṃsāra, it follows that 'Nibbāna is the greatest bliss'.
-(MN I 510 and Dhp 204).
+All that matters is that the five khandhas - that is, suffering - cease without remainder.
+Consider how the Buddha sometimes would summarise his teachings: 'Good, good, Anurādha.
+Formerly, Anurādha, and also now, I make known just suffering and the cessation of suffering' (SN 22.86:13.1-13.2).128 And since suffering is coterminous with saṃsāra, it follows that 'Nibbāna is the greatest bliss' (MN 75:21.5 and Dhp 204).
 What more can you ask for?

-128. This passage is almost as explicit as can be that there is nothing apart from dukkha and its cessation.
+128 This passage is almost as explicit as can be that there is nothing apart from dukkha and its cessation.